ninjaachibi/slap-jack/README.md

 A major difficulty for me was creating a front-end client for this game within the terminal.
 While it may have been more initutive to build a web app for the front-end, I used `socket.io-client` to send events to our socket backend.
 To display the messages reeived by our clients, I used the `chalk` library, which had a great choice of text colors and styles to choose from.
 To prompt the terminal, I used the `repl` library, although I may switch to `commander` after some more research.

 ### Testing ♣  ️
-I used the Jasmine testing framework to write my unit tests.
-I used jasmine since I'm familiar with it and it's a well documented JS testing framework, along with Jest.
+I used the [Jasmine](https://jasmine.github.io/) testing framework to write my unit tests.
+I used jasmine since I'm familiar with it and it's a well documented JS testing framework, along with [Jest](https://jestjs.io/).

+The tests I've written so far are in `./tests.js`

 ### External libraries used ♦
 - I used [`underscore.js`](https://underscorejs.org/) for their fantastic `shuffle()` method using a version of the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).